subsurface/subsurface/README.md

 License: GPLv2

-We frequently make new test versions of Subsurface available at http://subsurface-divelog.org/downloads/test/ and there you can always get the latest builds for Mac, Windows, Linux AppImage and Android (with some caveats about installability).
-Additionally, those same versions are posted to the Subsurface-daily repos on Ubuntu Launchpad, Fedora COPR, and OpenSUSE OBS.
+We are releasing 'nightly' builds of Subsurface that are built from the latest version of the code.
+Versions of this build for Windows, macOS, Android (requiring sideloading), and a Linux AppImage can be downloaded from the [Latest Dev Release](https://www.subsurface-divelog.org/latest-release/) page on [our website](https://www.subsurface-divelog.org/).
+Alternatively, they can be downloaded [directly from GitHub](https://github.com/subsurface/nightly-builds/releases).
+Additionally, those same versions are posted to the Subsurface-daily repos on Ubuntu Launchpad, Fedora COPR, and OpenSUSE OBS, and released to [Snapcraft](https://snapcraft.io/subsurface) into the 'edge' channel of subsurface.

-These tend to contain the latest bug fixes and features, but also occasionally the latest bugs and issues.
-Please understand when using them that these are primarily intended for testing.

 You can get the sources to the latest development version from the git
 repository: